 We review the top 10 best luxury hotels in Colombia.
 Our list includes Sofitel Legend Santa Clara Cartagena, two Four Seasons hotels, Bogota and Casa Medina Bogota, plus Boutique Hotel Posada Las Trampas, Casa San Agustin, Grand Hyatt Bogota, JW Marriott Bogota, Las Islas, Tcherassi Hotel And Spa, The Orchids Hotel and W Bogota.

 Colombia is situated on the northernmost tip of South American.
 The rainforest-covered country of Colombia boasts the Andes mountains, numerous coffee plantations, wonderful colonial architecture, and plenty of fabulous all-night salsa clubs.

 Founded in 1533, Cartagena de Indias is the other unmissable city in Colombia and is now Colombia’s main travel destination.
-Its walls that once served as the city’s defense, but now they harmonize with colonial balconies and republican structures reminiscent of its past splendors.
-In recognition of its vast cultural wealth and architecture, UNESCO declared Cartagena’s walled city and fortresses World Heritage Site in 1984.
+Its walls once served as the city’s defense, but now they harmonize with colonial balconies and republican structures reminiscent of its past splendors.
+In recognition of its vast cultural wealth and architecture, UNESCO declared Cartagena’s walled city and fortress a World Heritage Site in 1984.